Come home and save $4,000

 Bachelor’s alumni may be eligible to save $4,000 when coming back to Strayer to earn their master’s degree.
 Combine this scholarship with the Strayer Graduation Fund to receive one class tuition-free for every three you successfully complete.

 Eligibility rules, restrictions, and exclusions apply.
-Summer term starts July 5.
+Fall term starts October 5.

 Alumni Scholarship eligibility requirements:

-terms for any eligible Strayer University graduate program.
+registering for the fall 2021 terms for any eligible Strayer

 - This scholarship does not include Degrees@work, or Verizon Onsite.